 My first pregnancy was in 2008-2009 and was not planned.
 It was hoped for but was a pleasant surprise on Father's Day to see those + signs.
 I had mild nausea the first trimester.
 I continued to work part-time as a waitress right up until the month before I gave birth when lifting heavy trays got difficult.
-I was so enamored with the changes and spent time talking and singing to baby, but enjoyed being able to put my feet up after work.
+I was so enamored with the changes and spent time talking and singing to the baby in utero, but enjoyed being able to put my feet up after work.
 I gained about 35 pounds with my first daughter and ate coffee ice-cream almost nightly.
 The third trimester with the onset of heartburn definitely kept the ice cream coming.

 She came on her due date.
-It was a 21 hour labor, but only 40 minutes pushing.
-7 pound baby girl.
+It was a 21-hour labor, but only 40 minutes pushing.
+7-pound baby girl.

 My second pregnancy was intentional in 2010-2011.
 Around the time my first was 16 months I was charting and taking my temperature (family awareness method).
 We tried for three months and then I fell off the wagon with my charting.
 Our anniversary rolled around and we ended up conceiving our second daughter over our anniversary weekend.
-I like to think it was God's way of reminding me he is in charge of life not me.
-I had been rollerblading or running monday through friday which really had helped me get back down to my pre-pregnancy weight.
+I like to think it was God's way of reminding me he is in charge of life, not me.
+I had been rollerblading or running Monday through Friday which really had helped me get back down to my pre-pregnancy weight.
 My midwife allowed me to continue this throughout my pregnancy since I had been doing it.
-I had similar pregnancy symptoms of nausea and heartburn, but having another little one to watch and potty train her kept me pretty busy.
-I remember hip pain at night in the last trimester again, but still knew a lot of friends who had it worse.
+I had similar pregnancy symptoms of nausea and heartburn, but having another little one to watch and potty train kept me pretty busy.
+I remember the hip pain at night in the last trimester again, but still knew a lot of friends who had it worse.
 I still gained about 35 pounds.

 I am 32 weeks into my third pregnancy and I have been craving more salty things than sweet.
 I have had even more nausea and heartburn starting in the first and continuing throughout.
-I had a metallic taste in my mouth about the end of the first trimester which was new and continued off any on into the second trimester.
+I had a metallic taste in my mouth about the end of the first trimester which was new and continued off and on into the second trimester.
 We have been eating healthier but with the two girls and working from home I have not had much energy left over for working out. :( I had lost all the weight after baby #2 but then gained 10 back right before finding out on Josh's birthday we were pregnant again.
 We were happy but really hoping for a boy so we could round out our family and get that done feeling.
 Very relieved to have our prayers answered at the official ultrasound!!
 We had to have a second ultrasound to check out his kidneys since he appeared to have some water on them at the first one (apparently this is pretty common for boys.)
 Happy to report they checked out at the appropriate levels.
 I have only gained 20 pounds so far but am assuming there might be another 5 or so in these last few weeks and trying to not let that bother me since it is part of the process.
 We are praying for a short labor, one push- no tears supernatural birth.
 Please feel free to pray with us on that!

 ...update after His birth with the details...